nordinmp/noter/README.md

 Emitters
 - HTML AST[] + configuration + actions { buildPage(base component, props) } -> static resources
   - page/content indexing for search
-  - warn that props need to be renderable (i think preact has a specific type for this)
   - generate pages
     - build single page for each HTML AST entry
       - account for aliases here